SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 25. City Hall

 Last but not least, San Francisco City Hall is free to visit and not only interesting politically, but full of architectural beauty.
-There is so much to admire about this building, from its enormous staircase under the rotunda to its impressive Roman columns and the towering golden dome.
+There is so much to admire about this building, from its enormous staircase under the rotunda to its impressive Roman columns and towering golden dome.

 City Hall boasts the tallest dome in the country, counting that of the Capitol Building.
 Wander inside this inspiring place where SF history is constantly in the making and where many couples choose to get married.